Rahil-Parikh/Golang_Cassandra_Setup/README.md

 # Golang_Cassandra_Setup
-Sample Golang project for connecting and querying to Cassandra Database
+Sample RESTful Golang project using gorrila/mux for REST APIs and cassandra driver for connecting and querying to Cassandra Database